irmen/cx16rockrunner/README.md

 TODO
 ----
 - it was possible to eat diamonds that are not getting added to the score.
 Needs thorough playtesting.
+- add ability to load BDCFF caves from disk files.
+- get rid of the bd1caves.p8 altogether when we can load the boulderdash01.bd levels from disk
 - touch up the tileset to real 16x16 graphics? starting with diamonds and boulders then Rockford then the rest
 - selectable tilesets?  also add the real c64 retro tileset with adjustable palette?
-- add ability to load BDCFF caves from disk files.
+- easter egg (how to trigger?): replace butterfly with X16 logo
 - better title tune (Crisps?)
 - better sound effects for the random sounds (Use random tones from a scale rather than totally random frequencies?)
 - tweak the controls to also register button presses outside of cavescan?